iden3/docs/mkdocs/docs/protocol/spec.md

 A claim is a statement made by one identity about another identity or about itself.
 Each claim is composed of two parts: the index part and the value part.
 Claims are stored on the leaves of an MT.
 The index is hashed and is used to determine the leaf position where the value of the claim will be stored.
-A special transition validation function can be used to restrict how leaves are stored on the Merkle Tree, i.e. make the MT append-only, (leaves can only be added and cannot be updated or deleted).
+A special transition validation function can be used to restrict how leaves are stored on the Merkle tree, i.e. make the MT append-only, (leaves can only be added and cannot be updated or deleted).

 ### Properties